A3sal0n/FalconGate/README.md

 ## Getting Started

 Falcongate was built on top of other open source software so it has multiple dependencies which must be configured correctly for it to work.
-The fastest way to get Falcongate up and running is to get a supported OVA system image from our [downloads page](https://github.com/A3sal0n/FalconGate/wiki/Downloads).

 ### Supported Operating Systems